peterdalle/semproducible/README.md

 - [Can I use semproducible in a `tidyverse` pipeline?](https://github.com/peterdalle/semproducible/wiki#can-i-use-semproducible-in-a-tidyverse-pipeline)
 - [How do I know that my generated code is correct?](https://github.com/peterdalle/semproducible/wiki#how-do-i-know-that-my-generated-code-is-correct)

-# Documentation
+## Documentation

-Load semproducible and then run `?semproducible` in the R console to view the documentation.
+Load semproducible and then run `?semproducible` in the R console to view the full documentation.

-# Support
+## Support

 Report problems or request a new feature by [submitting a new issue](https://github.com/peterdalle/semproducible/issues/new).

-# Contribute
+## Contribute

 You can help with:

-- Test semproducible in your project and report any bugs.
+- Test semproducible in your project, and [report a bug](https://github.com/peterdalle/semproducible/issues/new)
-- Read the documentation and verify that it corresponds to actual behavior.
+- Read the documentation and verify that it corresponds to actual behavior

-# License
+## License

 [MIT](LICENSE)